 What Explorers Do

 Explorers meet regularly to receive instruction from experienced Franklin Police Officers.
 Explorers provide assistance with traffic control and patrolling at special events.
-They assist officers with community relations and crime prevention programs, and ride with sworn police officers who are patrolling our City.
+They also assist Franklin Police Officers with community relations and crime prevention programs.

 What Kind of Instruction Do Explorers Receive?